google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 ## Browser behavior with mixed content

 Due to the threats described above, it would be ideal for browsers to block all mixed content.
-However, this would break a large number of websites that millions of users rely on every day.
-The current compromise is to block the most dangerous types of mixed content and allow the less dangerous types to still be requested.
+Historically, this would have broken a large number of websites that millions of users rely on every day, and so browsers have generally compromised by blocking the most dangerous types of mixed content and allowing the less dangerous types to still be requested.

 Modern browsers follow the [mixed content specification](https://w3c.github.io/webappsec/specs/mixedcontent/){: .external }, which defines the [**optionally blockable content**](https://w3c.github.io/webappsec/specs/mixedcontent/#category-optionally-blockable){: .external} and [**blockable content**](https://w3c.github.io/webappsec/specs/mixedcontent/#category-blockable){: .external} categories.